Charity Care and Financial Assistance

 Medi-Cal & Government Program Eligibility

 You may be eligible for a government-sponsored health benefit program.
 Alta Bates Summit Medical Center has staff available to assist you with applying for government assistance like Medi-Cal, Healthy Families, and California Children’s Services to pay your hospital bill.
 This facility also contracts with a company that may assist you further, if needed.

-You may obtain information about Healthy Families (California’s low-cost, comprehensive medical, dental and vision care insurance program) by contacting the Financial Counseling Office.
+You may obtain information about Healthy Families (California’s low-cost, comprehensive medical, dental and vision care insurance program) by contacting the Patient Advocates Office.